 As mentioned before, cold email pitches can be quite an effective way to get your guest post request accepted.
-Here are some templates that you also can take a look at to reach your goals.
+Here are some templates that you can take a look at to reach your goals.

 #1 – Template 1

 From the email, you should let them know that you aren’t just a random person looking for a guest posting opportunity.
-But you are a regular reader of their blog.
+Rather, you are a regular reader of their blog.
 Build a relationship with them and possibly showcase some of your achievements and guest posts on other popular websites.

 I’ve been an avid reader of [Blog site] for quite some time now – and I enjoy reading your blog regularly.

-I’ve been researching an idea for a blog post about [Blog Post Title] – and then I thought that this could be an outstanding contribution to your readership.
+I’ve been researching an idea for a blog post about [Blog Post Title] – and I thought that this could be an outstanding contribution to your readership.

 The basic synopsis of the post that I’m writing is…